infiniflow/ragflow/docs/faq.md

 #### 4.1 `dependency failed to start: container ragflow-mysql is unhealthy`

 `dependency failed to start: container ragflow-mysql is unhealthy` means that your MySQL container failed to start.
-Try replacing `mysql:5.7.18` with `mariadb:10.5.8` in **docker-compose-base.yml** if mysql fails to start.
+Try replacing `mysql:5.7.18` with `mariadb:10.5.8` in **docker-compose-base.yml**.

 #### 4.2 `Realtime synonym is disabled, since no redis connection`